How to Manage Feelings of Infertility During the Holidays

 Journal your feelings.

 I've found that journaling is one of the most effective ways to release and process your emotions.
 If you're not ready to share your feelings or you're struggling to find people to share your emotions with, find a notebook and pen and write it all down.
 If you can, make a habit of it - something you can look forward to every day.
 Through this practice, you'll find that putting pen to paper about how you're feeling can 1) give you an outlet to let your feelings out and 2) allow you to understand how/why you might be feeling those emotions.
+Click to learn how to use journaling for infertility.
+Stuck on figuring out how to let yourself feel?
+This podcast episode is for you.

 Figure out an action plan of responses you'll tell your family.